Cong picks Charanjit Channi as Punjab CM, first Dalit to get the top spot in state | Politics

 Channi, who met Governor Banwarilal Purohit to stake his claim to the top job in the poll-bound state soon after being elected as the leader of the Congress Legislature Party, will be sworn in on Monday morning.

+Party sources said two deputy chief ministers may also take the oath to balance caste equations after the appointment of a CM from the state’s Ravidassia Dalit community.

-The party settled on the technical education minister in the outgoing Amarinder Singh cabinet after a flurry of consultations through the day, following the abrupt cancellation of an 11 am meeting of the CLP.
+The party settled on Channi, the technical education minister in the outgoing Amarinder Singh cabinet, after a flurry of consultations through the day, following the abrupt cancellation of an 11 am meeting of the CLP.

 The Congress decision was announced on Twitter a little before 6 pm, and came as a surprise to most.